Want to donate tools?

 • Broken tools – our repair team does an amazing job repairing our current inventory, but they don’t have time to fix extra things unfortunately.
 Broken garden tools can be donated to the Tools Shed project of The Conservation Foundation.

-• Large petrol garden tools (rotavators, mowers) – these are big, heavy, and not nice for the planet, so we would rather you didn’t donate them to us.
+• Large petrol garden tools (rotavators, mowers) – these are big, heavy, and not nice for air quality, so we would rather you didn’t donate them to us.

 • Antique tools – we know they have value, but that is only if we can sell them, and we don’t have capacity to do that ourselves.